Nathan2BLK/2025_DSTI_DeepLearning_Project/README.md

 - `app.py` : Gradio apps for inference
 - `data/processed/`: Preprocessed datasets (cleaned data)
+- `data`: Row datasets
-- `test/`: Test predictions and thresholds
+- `test/`: Test probabilities on predictions and thresholds associated to test
 - `test.py`: File to test the pretrained model on a sentence of your choice
 - `toxicity_final.ipynb`: Notebook for exploration and model training
 - `dockerfile`: Docker setup for containerized inference.